sampsyo/cs6120/content/blog/2019-09-25-run-bril-on-raspberry-pi-natively.md

 * `int`: 64-bit two's complement signed integer type.
 It is equivalent to the `int64_t` type in C.
-It will occupy 8 byte of memory and fit in a single 64-bit register of 64-bit ARM processors.
+It will occupy 8 bytes of memory and fit in a single 64-bit register of 64-bit ARM processors.
 * `bool`: Boolean value that could be either `true` or `false`.
 It is equivalent to the `bool` type in C.
 It will occupy one whole byte in memory.